 When a recipe calls for all-purpose flour you can easily swap the flour out for gluten-free 1:1 flour in many recipes.
 Gluten-free 1:1 flour is a combination of gluten-free flours and includes xanthan gum in the mix allowing you to easily make any recipe gluten-free.
 One cup of all-purpose flour equals 1 cup of gluten-free 1:1 flour.

 Why does this chocolate cake use vegetable oil?

 Cakes that use vegetable oil in them tend to stay moister and fresher tasting longer than those that rely on butter.
 Vegetable oil has a very mild taste so it blends easily into cake batter without adding a flavour of its own.

 Can you freeze this sheet cake recipe?

-Yes this cake freezes very well for up to 2 months.
+Yes, this cake freezes very well for up to 2 months.
 Once completely cooled freeze the cake on a baking sheet lined with waxed paper.
-Then when frozen wrap tightly in plastic wrap and mark with a date so you now when it was placed in the freezer.
+Then when frozen wrap tightly in plastic wrap and mark with a date so you know when it was placed in the freezer.
 Defrost in the fridge overnight.